 - The Microsoft Internet Explorer incident—Between 2009 and 2010, Chinese cyber-criminals took advantage of a security vulnerability in Microsoft Internet Explorer to execute cyber-espionage against at least 20 international media and technology companies, including Google, Yahoo and Adobe.
-Google reported that the cyber-criminals, later coined the “Aurora” attackers, stole various IPs from the company and compromised many Gmail accounts.
+Google reported that the cyber-criminals stole various IPs from the company and compromised many Gmail accounts.

-- The Sony Pictures Entertainment (SPE) incident—In 2014, a North Korean hacking group named the “Guardians of Peace” deployed cyber-espionage against SPE during the months leading up to the entertainment company’s release of a film that depicted the assassination of the nation-state’s leader.
+- The Sony Pictures Entertainment (SPE) incident—In 2014, a North Korean hacking group named the “Guardians of Peace” deployed cyber-espionage during the months leading up to Sony’s release of a film that depicted the assassination of North Korean’s leader.
 The cyber-criminals used malware to compromise SPE’s network and publicly expose a substantial amount of sensitive company data, such as personal details about employees, email exchanges between staff, information regarding executives’ salaries, copies of unreleased films and plans for future films.
 The incident significantly impacted the film’s release.

 - The UK energy sector incident.
 In 2015, a report released by the Government Communications Headquarters (GCHQ) detailed an espionage campaign against the UK energy sector.
 Attackers used a technique known as a “watering hole” attack to distribute malware into businesses working within the energy sector.
 Scripts were added to legitimate websites frequented by energy sector staff, automatically redirecting the website visitors to download malware from an attacker-owned server.
 The malware harvested visitors’ credentials and computer system information, sending this back to controllers via attacker-owned domains.